material-motion/material-motion/specifications/tech_tree.md

 # Tech tree

 The following chart is a graphical representation of the Starmap's engineering concepts.
-Dependencies are indicated as arrows.
+Dependencies are represented as arrows.

 This tree is designed to be a companion to the Starmap's content.